Gophers athletic department faces major financial decisions with loss of fall sports

 The worst-case scenario for the University of Minnesota's athletic department has become a reality.

 Athletics leaders will have to make tough decisions in the coming months to stem the potential revenue hit.
 A $75 million loss would be down from the $130.5 million the department reported for the 2018-19 school year.
-The department’s chief financial officer Rhonda McFarland told the U’s Board of Regents in May that “very few” college athletics departments could withstand such a loss.
+Rhonda McFarland, the athletic department's chief financial officer, told the U's Board of Regents in May that "very few" college athletics departments could withstand such a loss.

 The U is not the only Big Ten school expecting a significant hit from the loss of fall sports.
 Wisconsin has projected losses of more than $100 million, Michigan State could lose more than $80 million and Purdue predicts a hit of up to $50 million.

 Wisconsin athletics officials have signaled the school might have to tap a reserve fund to cover losses.
-Pac-12 school Stanford announced last month it will cut 11 of its varsity sports programs due to the financial impact of the pandemic.
+Pac-12 school Stanford announced last month it will cut 11 of its varsity sports programs because of the financial impact of the pandemic.

 The Gophers athletics department has already taken some cost-cutting measures, such as voluntary salary reductions for head coaches and senior staff and freezes on hiring and spending.
 But some members of the U's Board of Regents say more significant actions will be required.